-About KWCHThe station first signed on the air on July 24, 1957 as KTVC.
-In 1962, the Federal Communications Commission (FCC) ruled that central and western Kansas were part of the Wichita market.
-As a result, Des Moines-based Cowles Communications bought KTVC, KAYS-TV (now KBSH-DT) in Hays and KLOE-TV (now KBSL-DT) in Goodland and converted them into semi-satellites of KTVH.
-The three stations, which – along with flagship station KTVH – formed the Kansas Broadcasting System, relayed CBS programming throughout central and western Kansas.
+About KWCHOn July 24, 1957, the station went on the air as KTVC.
+The Federal Communications Commission (FCC) concluded in 1962 that central and western Kansas were included in the Wichita market.
+As a consequence, Cowles Communications of Des Moines purchased KTVC, KAYS-TV (now KBSH-DT) in Hays, and KLOE-TV (now KBSL-DT) in Goodland and converted them into semi-satellites of KTVH.
+The three stations, which constituted the Kansas Broadcasting System with flagship station KTVH, carried CBS programs throughout central and western Kansas.

 The Cowles family began selling up their massive media interests in 1983.
 KTVH and its sister stations were sold to the Kansas Broadcasting System Corporation, which was controlled by Ross Beach and Bob Schmidt, two Hays businessmen.
 Smith Broadcasting purchased the Kansas Broadcasting System Corporation in 1989; following the sale, the station changed its call letters to KBSD-TV, as part of an effort that saw KWCH's three semi-satellites change their call letters to help viewers think of the stations as part of one large network.
 In 1994, Smith sold the station to Spartan Communications of Spartanburg, South Carolina.
 In the year 2000, Spartan joined with Media General.
 KWCH began running a digital automation system from its Wichita studio facility in 2005, which managed advertisement scheduling and master control operations for all four KBS stations.